Saravana1kumar2005-cmd/PRODIGY_AD_02/README.md

 • 	Add task completion status
 • 	Add due dates and priorities
-• 	GUI version using Tkinter or a web-based interface 🧑‍💻 Author
+• 	GUI version using Tkinter or a web-based interface
-Crafted with care by SARAVANAKUMAR
-Passionate about smart systems, Python, and clear documentation.